awslabs/graphstorm/docs/source/index.rst

 For experienced users who wish to train and run infernece on very large graphs,

 - follow the :ref:`Use GraphStorm in a Distributed Cluster<distributed-cluster>` tutorial to use GraphStorm in the Distributed mode.
+- follow the :ref:`Use GraphStorm in SageMaker<distributed-sagemaker>` tutorial to use GraphStorm in the Distribute mode based on Amazon SageMaker platform.

 Avanced Topics
 --------------------